-Part of Oxford's Globalising and Localising the Great War network, my research examines the relationship between the First World War and ideas of citizenship across the Anglophone and Francophone Caribbean from 1912 to 1939.
+Part of Oxford's Globalising and Localising the Great War network, my research examines the relationship between the First World War and ideas of citizenship across the Anglophone and Francophone Caribbean from the late nineteenth century up to 1939.
 I explore how West Indians at home and across the diaspora understood the war as a political and economic moment, and how the transnational discussions which fed into this process relate to the major constitutional changes of the twentieth century: independence and départementalisation.

 I have been involved in Access and Outreach work since my time as an undergraduate.
 I have worked mainly with Pembroke's various initiatives and with Oxford's UNIQ Summer School, but also with Target Schools, Pathways, and Target Oxbridge.